nanaakuaobota/Car_Sales_Project/README.md

 # Car_Sales_Project
 This repository contains the code and analysis for a comprehensive exploration of automotive sales data.
-Through extensive exploratory data analysis (EDA) techniques and machine learning techniques, we delve into sales patterns, customer preferences, and market trends within the automotive retail sector.
+Through extensive exploratory data analysis (EDA) techniques, we delve into sales patterns, customer preferences, and market trends within the automotive retail sector.

 **_Disclaimer_** : _All datasets and reports do not represent any company, institution or country, this is just a dumy dataset to demonstrate the capabilities of Python Programming Language for Data Analysis and Data Science._